informalsystems/quint/tutorials/lesson3-anatomy/coin.md

    The type of this variable is `Addr -> UInt`, which means a map from values of type `Addr` to values of type `UInt`.

-Variable definitions always require type.
-Otherwise, it may be too hard for the type checker to infer the types of the state variables.
+Variable definitions always require a type.

 If you compare the above variable definitions to the relevant variable declarations in the Solidity contract, you should see that our variable